kubeops/kloader/docs/reference/kloader_check.md

 ### Options

 ```
   -b, --boot-cmd string          Bash script that will be run on every change of the file
-  -c, --config-map string       Configmap name that needs to be mount
+  -c, --configmap string         Configmap name that needs to be mount
   -h, --help                     help for check
-      --k8s-config string       Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --kubeconfig string        Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --k8s-master string       The address of the Kubernetes API server (overrides any value in kubeconfig)
+      --master string            The address of the Kubernetes API server (overrides any value in kubeconfig)
   -m, --mount-location string    Volume location where the file will be mounted
+      --resync-period duration   If non-zero, will re-list this often.
+Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
   -s, --secret string            Secret name that needs to be mount
 ```

 ### Options inherited from parent commands